amandotzip/submitserverglory/README.md

 4. Locate the ZIP file on your computer and unzip it.
 5. Go back to the chrome://extensions/ page and click the Load unpacked extension button and select the unzipped folder for your extension to install it.

-To know if it works, go to one of your old tests where you got them all and the video should play.
+To know if it works, go to one of your old tests where you passed everything and the video should play.

 All source code is visible once unzipped!